 This Osprey Escapist 18 review is about a very lightweight versatile multi-purpose daypack with plenty of useful features.
-Its weight is below 0.8 kg and you can carry up to 11 kilograms of stuff.
+Its weight is below 0.8 kg and you can carry up to 11 kilograms of the stuff.

 - Integrated rain cover.